The Winners (Canadian TV series)

-The Winners was a Canadian biographical television miniseries which aired on CBC Television in 1982.
+The Winners is a Canadian biographical television miniseries which aired on CBC Television in 1982.

 Premise

 This series, sponsored by Shell Canada, presented docudramas of Canadian heroes.

 Scheduling

 The half-hour episodes were originally broadcast on Sundays at 5:30 p.m. from 17 January to 28 March 1982.
 It was rebroadcast later that year on Sunday evenings from 15 July to 2 September.